everweij/typescript-result/readme.md

 Transforms a failed result using the `onFailure` callback into a successful result.
 Useful for falling back to other scenarios when a previous operation fails.
-The `onFailure` callback can also return other `Result` or [`AsyncResult`](#asyncresult) instances, which will be returned as-is.
+The `onFailure` callback can also be a generator function or a function that returns other `Result` or [`AsyncResult`](#asyncresult) instances, which will be returned as-is (much like `Array.flatMap`).
 After a recovery, logically, the result can only be a success.
 Therefore, the error type is set to `never`, unless the `onFailure` callback returns a result-instance with another error type.

 #### Parameters

 - `onFailure` callback function to transform the error of the result.
-The callback can be async as well.
+The callback can be async or a generator function as well.

 **returns** a new successful [`AsyncResult`](#asyncresult) instance when the result represents a failure, or the original instance if it represents a success.